 The need to be disciplined often conjures up a life of deprivation, austerity and glumness.
 But there’s a different way to frame it and that’s to embrace self-discipline as a way to get what you really want.
 If you want to be successful at freelance writing, the discipline of writing regularly is your path.
 And you get to design the path you take.

-What your discipline looks like
+What your discipline and persistence looks like

 How you define the discipline of writing regularly is up to you.
 Some of the choices include: